Michael Dalessio

 Debugging and profiling.

-My go-to tools include strace, valgrind, gdb, gprof, Google perftools and Wireshark.
+My go-to tools include strace, valgrind, gdb, gprof,gperftools and wireshark.

 FORTRAN.

-Yup, I've got deep knowledge of FORTRAN.
-I've also got experience integrating it with C and C++ at the source level and at linktime.
+Yes, I've got deep knowledge of FORTRAN, having integratedit with C and C++ at the source level and at linktime.
+No,I don't expect this to ever be useful again.

 Other languages.